alanleon26/CSE-404-Project/README.md

 # main branch for all finalized code

-# other branches for initial code
+# other branches for experimental code